-If you want to invade, all you have to do is go into the multiplayer menu and use a Festering Bloody Finger.
+If you want to invade, you must go into the multiplayer menu and use a Festering Bloody Finger.
 That’s it.
-If the invasion is successful, you’ll be transported to the Host’s world to do battle.
+If the invasion is successful, you’ll be transported to the Host’s world to battle.

 We emphasized the invasion being successful because that is not always the case.
 If the game can’t find anyone to invade, you’ll be stuck in your world and the Festering Bloody Finger won’t be consumed.

 If you’re looking to invade someone, it’s important to be in a high-traffic area.
-Hanging out near big boss fights is a good idea if you are looking to invade.
+Hanging out near big boss fights is a good idea if you want to invade.

 Additionally, you will always be matched with someone close to your level.
 That way, you won’t be matched up in uneven fights.

-But you will need to make sure you are in an area that will have players near your level.
+But you will need to ensure you are in an area with players near your level.
 You won’t have much luck trying to invade a world in the starting area when you are already over level 100.

 That’s Elden Ring multiplayer in a nutshell

-And that covers just about everything you need to know about multiplayer in Elden Ring.
-If you’re looking for a co-op Ally to join in a fight against a tough enemy, use the Tarnished’s Furled Finger or Small Golden Effigy to place a Summon Sign down.
+And that covers everything you need to know about multiplayer in Elden Ring.
+If you’re looking for a co-op Ally to join in a fight, use the Tarnished’s Furled Finger or Small Golden Effigy to place a Summon Sign down.

 And if you’re looking to join up on someone else’s world, just use a Furlcalling Finger Remedy to reveal a Summon Sign from someone and join up.